OfficeDev/open-xml-docs/docs/how-to-retrieve-a-list-of-the-worksheets-in-a-spreadsheet.md

 --------------------------------------------------------------------------------
 ## How the Code Works
-The sample method, **GetAllWorksheets**, creates a variable that will contain a reference to the <span class="keyword">Sheets</span> collection of the workbook.
+The sample method, **GetAllWorksheets**, creates a variable that will contain a reference to the **Sheets** collection of the workbook.
 At the end of its work, the method returns the variable, which contains either a reference to the **Sheets** collection, or null/Nothing if there were no sheets (this cannot occur in a well-formed